imaginepolis/geotabuladb/README.md

 **Queries**
-There are two types of queries: geoquery, and simple query.
+There are two types of queries:
+*GeoQuery*
 For a geoquery, the method `geoQuery()` receives an object with the following keys:
 * tableName: name of the table inside the database
 * geometry: name of the column that has the geometry